kensiprell/grails-atmosphere-meteor/README.md

 ### Java Servlet

 The plugin is designed to create and use a servlet for each main or significant URL pattern.
-For example, if you install the plugin as a standalone application, you will see that a servlet is created for each URL pattern below:
+For example, if you download the [sample application](https://github.com/kensiprell/grails-atmosphere-meteor-sample), you will see that a servlet is created for each URL pattern below:

 	/jabber/chat/*